marcverhagen/cs217b/databases/alchemy/README.md

     return f'{user}\n'
 ```

-You can use a cURL command to add a user:

 ```bash
 $ curl 127.0.0.1:5000/admin/admin@example.com -X POST
 ```

-Adding a record includes creating an instance of User, then adding it to the database using the session object and finally commit the change.
+The method associated with the resource creates an instance of User, adds it to the database using the session object and commits the change.
 There will be nothing in the `user` table until you do the commit.
-What is interesting to note is that the User instance does not have an identifier at first since class initialization does not do that.
+What is interesting to note is that the User instance does not have an identifier at first since initialization on the Python end does not do that.
 It is not until after the commit that the identifier created by the database will be added to the User object.

 As you see there is some database logic lurking in the `add_user()` method, in a larger application this would probably be delegated to a database module.